 This map is a representation of compiled public information.
-It is believed to be an accurate and true depiction for the stated purpose, but Charlotte County and its employees make negrananties, implied or otherwise, to the accurate, completeness.
-We therefore do not accept any responsibilities as to le use.
-This is not a survey or is it to be used Copyright 2020 Port Charlotte, FL by Charlotte County for design.
-Reflected Dismussions are for Informational purposes only and may have been rounded to the nearest tenth.
-For precise dimensions, places reflect to recorded plats Date Saved: 7/16/2020 1:01 PM Whioffman-3668 and related documents.
-Method reflects representation and related documents.
-Reflects representation and related documents.
-Method reflects representation and related documents.
-Reflects representation and related related reflects representation and related related relation and related related reflects representation and related relation and reflects represent w
+It is believed to be an accurate and true depiction for the stated purpose, but Charlotte County and its employees make no guaranties, implied or otherwise, to the accuracy, or completeness.
+We therefore do not accept any responsibilities as to like.
+This is not as unvey or it it to be used for design.
+Reflected Dimensions are for Informational purposes only and may have been rounded to the nearest tenth.
+For precise dimensions, please refer to recorded plats and related documents.